K8 the jury of the AHOW WORKS AWARD for Industrial Design Autumn 2023 said the following about me and the design

 "The student has taken upon a complex task with multiple layers.
 Shanna has re-designed reverse vending machine modules for recycling bottles and cans.
 Her design solution is calculated and holistic-tapping into multiple design challenges, such as transport volume, ergonomics, and material usage.

-We find it especially interesting to see this type of product, which is rarely adressed by students, but more than consumer products.
+We find it especially interesting to see this type of product, which is rarely addressed by students, but more than consumer products.
 It is truly inspiring to see a young designer digging into the *ugly and boring backside* of a system with enthusiasm.

 Tomra faces a challenge in achieving their expansion goals due to limitations with their existing machines, which were not designed to be easily scaled up to meet the growing demand.
 The complexity and size of their enormous machines poses a significant obstacle, particularly when customers can customize various parts.
 Tomra can only start production once all customer preferences are known, resulting in a fully tailored machine, a process that typically takes a year.